adamedx/autographps/docs/WALKTHROUGH.md

 #### Finding the parents and children

-The `Get-GraphUri` cmdlet also allows you to determine the set of parent (predecessor) segments of the Uri, as well as all segments immediately following the Uri, that is the children (successors):
+The `Get-GraphUriInfo` cmdlet also allows you to determine the set of parent (predecessor) segments of the Uri, as well as all segments immediately following the Uri, that is the children (successors):

 ```
 # These are all the segments that precede /me/drive/root
-Get-GraphUri /me/drive/root -Parents
+Get-GraphUriInfo /me/drive/root -Parents

 Info Type      Preview Name
 ---- ----      ------- ----